EventStore/documentation/docs/cloud/provision/azure/README.md

 :::

 Pre-requisites:
-- You are a Preview customer of Event Store Cloud
 - You have an organisation registered in Cloud console
 - You can login to the Cloud console as admin
 - Your organisation has at least one project